mchalela/RandomSDSS/docs/source/index.rst

    z = randomsdss.z_random(z_array, size=10_000)

-The z_random is a complementary function since does not use any information regarding the SDSS catalogs, only the provided redshift array.
+The z_random is a complementary function since it does not use any information regarding the SDSS catalogs, only the provided redshift array.

 | **Author**
 | Martin Chalela (E-mail: tinchochalela@gmail.com)